 Why?
 Because there are so many variations in water heating tank sizes and efficiencies.

 But taking the steps above should reduce your water heating costs (which again, are around 17% of your gas bill) by 15-20%.
+The cost of utilities by state varies.
+If you are in a deregulated natural gas market like Georgia gas or Ohio gas, you can shop to get the best natural gas rate.
+That can help cut your utilities bill even further.

 Unless you really do talk, text and surf all day, you may not need that unlimited unlimited unlimited plan.
 And that means your phone is costing you way too much.